sumnerevans/sumnerevans.com/content/posts/travel/2022-mexico-city-retreat/index.md

 that culturally, we were one team: we all have a strong common goal and mandate and we are all focused towards it.

-However, I think there was a divide within the team between "people who understood Matrix" and "people who cope with Matrix".
-After this retreat, I think that divide has been broken, and everyone now has a working understanding of the underlying technology we are building Beeper on.
+However, I think there were some functional divides within the team.
+The biggest divide was between "people who understood Matrix" and "people who cope with Matrix".
+After this retreat, I think that divide has been bridged, and everyone now has a working understanding of the underlying technology we are building Beeper on.

-I think there was also a shift towards understanding that we have control over the entire stack.
+The other divide was between client-side and server-side.
+During the retreat, I think there was a shift towards understanding that we have control over the entire stack.
+Our client devs don't have to treat the server as a black box that can't be modified.
 If there are server changes that can make clients easier to write, then we can make those changes.
 If they are generally applicable to others, we can even contribute them to the Matrix Spec through the MSC process, but developing things that work is our priority.